The Cheeky Monkey Media Blog

-As complex as a library's Information Architecture may seem it is actually not as complex as most web sites.
+As complex as a library’s Information Architecture may seem it is actually not as complex as most websites.

-For instance, I actually left the library empty handed.
-To be honest, our library is quite small and does not have the best selection, but more importantly I couldn't find anything that I was confident would be a satisfying read.
+For instance, I actually left the library empty-handed.
+To be honest, our library is quite small and does not have the best selection, but more importantly, I couldn’t find anything that I was confident would be a satisfying read.

-To be honest, the level of taxonomies that Amazon deals with are quite staggering.
-There would be no way for the average user to find anything on the site if they had not employed a very good Information Architecture - one that can get out of the way and let the users use intuitively.
+To be honest, the level of taxonomies that Amazon deals with is quite staggering.
+There would be no way for the average user to find anything on the site if they had not employed a very good Information Architecture – one that can get out of the way and let the users use it intuitively.

 An Emerging Community

 When was the last time you searched for something on the web?
 That single search of yours was only one of 2 million searches received in that same minute.
 And the amount of data being published in that exact same minute is mind-boggling: Facebook users alone will have posted 684,478 pieces of content.